Baggage sizer

 It usually consists of a tubular metal or hard plastic frame with one or two holes in which bags are placed to see whether it fits the baggage size limit as demanded by the airline.
 Some sizers are built with built-in luggage scales, which indicates whether the bag is heavier than the maximum weight limit.
-It can also be a cardboard device which shows the maximum size for the luggage.
+It can also be a cardboard or wooden device which shows the maximum size for the luggage.

-As well as airports, they also exist in certain railway stations as a number of operators like Amtrak, VIA Rail and Ouigo have personal hand baggage allowances.
+As well as airports, they also exist in certain railway stations as a number of operators like Amtrak, VIA Rail, JR Central and Ouigo have personal hand baggage allowances.